spy16/droplets/docs/README.md

 ### 3. `interfaces/`

+> Should not be confused with Go `interface` keyword.

 - Represents the `interface-adapter` layer from the Clean Architecture
 - This is the layer that cares about the external world (i.e, external dependencies).
 - Interfacing includes: